haiyen09clc/ifdresourc.es/README.md

-# ifdresourc.es
+# ifdresourc.es/qm
-Team Tupper Project
+Project for the Indianapolis Fire Department (IFD) Quartermaster office on the IFD Resources website.